IOC marketing chair from Japan investigated for corruption

 "The IOC ethics commission has opened a file and will continue to monitor the situation," the IOC said in a statement.
 "Mr. Takeda continues to enjoy the full presumption of innocence."

-The preliminary charge of active corruption filed against Takeda was first reported Friday by French newspaper Le Monde.
-The preliminary charge means the investigating magistrate has determined that there are serious grounds for suspicion but has not yet ruled on whether to pursue a prosecution.
+The preliminary charge of active corruption against Takeda announced by the National Financial Prosecutors office was first reported on Friday by French newspaper Le Monde.
+The preliminary charge means the investigating magistrate has determined there are serious grounds for suspicion but has not yet ruled on whether to pursue a prosecution.

-Le Monde said the magistrate overseeing the probe, Renaud Van Ruymbeke, suspects the IOC vote for Tokyo in 2013 was swayed by secret deals that secured the backing of IOC members from Africa for the Japanese capital.
+Le Monde said the magistrate overseeing the probe, Renaud Van Ruymbeke, suspects the IOC vote for Tokyo in 2013 was swayed by secret deals that secured the backing of IOC members from Africa for the Japanese capital over Istanbul and Madrid.

+Tokyo Governor Yuriko Koike told Japan's NHK television she was "very surprised and puzzled" but declined to speculate how it might impact the Tokyo Olympics.

+"I just got the initial report on this, so I don't have sufficient information," she said.

-French prosecutors have linked Black Tidings to Papa Massata Diack, one of the sons of Lamine Diack, the former head of track and field's governing body.
+French prosecutors have linked Black Tidings to Papa Massata Diack, one of the sons of Lamine Diack, who presided over the IAAF from 1999 to 2015.

+Lamine Diack, who had huge influence on African voters in Olympic contests, is also under investigation in France on corruption-related charges and allegations that he, his son and others were involved in blackmailing athletes and covering up failed drug tests.
+The 85-year-old Diack has had to turn in his passport and is not allowed to leave the country.

+His son is believed to be in Senegal.
+France has issued a wanted notice for him via Interpol.

 The Japanese Olympic Committee said it has conducted its own internal investigation and found no illegality involved in all payments made by the Japanese bid committee at the time.

-Japanese broadcaster NHK quoted Takeda as saying that he provided the findings of the JOC probe to the French investigators.

-In Takeda's Olympic career, he has led a national Olympic committee, been a vice president of sport's governing body, a chef de mission for Olympic teams, a sports director for a Winter Olympics — Nagano in 1998 — a Summer Games bid leader, an IOC member since 2012 and now chair of one of the most financially significant IOC panels.
+In Takeda's Olympic career, he has led a national Olympic committee, been a vice president of an Olympic sport's governing body, equestrian, a chef de mission for Olympic teams, a sports director for a Winter Olympics — Nagano in 1998 — a Summer Games bid leader, an IOC member since 2012, and now chair of one of the most financially significant IOC panels.

 Takeda also works closely with Sheikh Ahmad of Kuwait, the influential IOC member who has stepped aside from the IOC while awaiting trial in Geneva this year in a fraud case unrelated to Olympic business.
 Takeda is a board member of the global group of Olympic committees, known as ANOC, and the Olympic Council of Asia, both led by the Kuwaiti sheikh.

-AP Sports Writer Graham Dunbar in Geneva and Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.
+AP Sports Writer Graham Dunbar in Geneva, and AP Sports Writer Stephen Wade and Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports